 Making a to-do list is the first step toward getting work done.
 But how do you determine what to tackle first when you don’t have enough time to do everything in one day?
 With effective prioritization, you can increase your productivity and ensure that your most urgent tasks get immediate attention.

 The Eisenhower Matrix is a task management tool that helps you distinguish between urgent and important tasks so you can establish an efficient workflow.
 In this article, we’ll explain how to set up an Eisenhower Matrix and provide tips for task prioritization.

 The Eisenhower Matrix is a way to organize tasks by urgency and importance, so you can effectively prioritize your most important work.

 Dwight D. Eisenhower—the 34th President of the United States and a five-star general during World War II—presented the idea that would later lead to the Eisenhower Matrix.
 In a 1954 speech, Eisenhower quoted an unnamed university president when he said, “I have two kinds of problems, the urgent and the important.
 The urgent are not important, and the important are never urgent.”

 The Eisenhower Matrix is also known as the time management matrix, the Eisenhower Box, and the urgent-important matrix.
-This tool helps you divide your tasks into four categories: the tasks you’ll do first, the tasks you’ll schedule for later, the tasks you’ll delegate, and the tasks you’ll delete.Manage and prioritize tasks with Asana
+This tool helps you divide your tasks into four categories: the tasks you’ll do first, the tasks you’ll schedule for later, the tasks you’ll delegate, and the tasks you’ll delete.Create an Eisenhower matrix template

 Urgent and important may seem like similar words, but when analyzing them in terms of the Eisenhower principle, the difference between the two is crucial.
 Differentiating between urgent and important within the Eisenhower Matrix can help you identify which tasks you should jump on and which tasks might be better handled by other team members.